Boundedness questions for Calabi-Yau threefolds: Finding movable classes

 \begin{thm} Suppose that in addition to the cubic and linear forms on $H^2 (X, \Z)$ we are given $\rho +1$ rigid non-movable surface classes $E$; then {\bf either} some birationally equivalent minimal model $X'$ is of fibre type {\bf or }$X$ lies in a bounded family.
 If there are at most $\rho$ rigid non-movable surfaces on $X$, all of whose classes are specified and have the property that each class $E$ satisfies $c_2 \cdot E >0$, then (assuming $X$ to be general in moduli) the same conclusion holds.

 \begin{proof} When there are $\rho +1$ classes $E$, they are linearly dependent, which then shows that some positive convex combination $\Delta$ of these divisors moves (cf. argument from the end of Section 2).
 Provided we have started from a minimal linear dependence relation, the linear system $|\Delta | $ does not have any fixed component, and so $\Delta$ is mobile.
+There are only finitely many such classes $\Delta$ arising in this way, and we just choose one of them.

-If $\Delta$ is also big, then we have boundedness by Proposition 1.1.
-If $\Delta$ is not big, we see that we are in the fibre-type case (a component of a general element of $| \Delta |$ gives rise to a nef, but not big, irreducible divisor on some smooth minimal model $X'$ birationally equivalent to $X$, and hence by \cite{Og} to a fibre space structure on $X'$).
+If our chosen $\Delta$ is also big, then we have boundedness by Proposition 1.1.
+If $\Delta$ is not big, then we are in the fibre-type case (a component of a generic element of $| \Delta |$ gives rise to a nef, but not big, irreducible divisor on some smooth minimal model $X'$ birationally equivalent to $X$, and hence by \cite{Og} to a fibre space structure on $X'$).

-We assume therefore that there are at most $\rho$ such classes $E$, and each such class $E$ satisfies $c_2 \cdot E >0$.
-From the previous discussion there are only finitely many possibilities for the cone $P^\circ$ containing the K\"ahler cone, and by Corollary 3.3 these cones $P^\circ$ are in turn subdivided into finitely many open cones by the conditions that $D^2 \cdot E > 0$ for all the (given) rigid non-movable surface classes $E$ on $X$.
-Let $Q$ denote such a cone, which without loss of generality we may assume contains the K\"ahler cone, and let $D$ be a choice of integral divisor in $Q$.
+We assume therefore that there are at most $\rho$ classes $E$ corresponding to rigid non-movable surfaces and that these classes are also specified, and each such class $E$ satisfies $c_2 \cdot E >0$.
+From Lemma 3.1 there are only finitely many possibilities for the cone $P^\circ$ containing the K\"ahler cone, and by Proposition 3.4 such a cone $P^\circ$ gives rise to finitely many open subcones $Q$ satisfying the conditions that $D^2 \cdot E > 0$ for all the (given) rigid non-movable surface classes $E$ on $X$.

+For any such cone $Q$, we specify a fixed choice of an integral divisor $D$ in $Q$.
+As there are only finitely many cones $Q$, we have a finite set of (known) integral divisor classes.
+We may assume without loss of generality that a given cone $Q$ contains the K\"ahler cone, and that $D$ is our chosen integral class in $Q$.
+Moreover we are assuming that $X$ is general in moduli.

-Let $H$ be a general very ample divisor on $X$; we know from Lemma 4.2 that $D|_H$ is nef and big.
-We now apply Proposition 4.1 to produce an $m>0$, depending only on $D^3$ and $c_2(X)\cdot D$, with $h^0 (X, mD) >1$, and we can write $| mD | = | \Delta | + \calE$, with $\Delta$ strictly effective and not having any rigid non-movable surface as an irreducible component, whilst $\calE$ is just supported on the (finite) set of rigid non-movable surfaces.
-As $X$ is assumed to be general in moduli, any irreducible component of $\Delta $ will correspond on some minimal model $X'$ to a nef divisor and thus $\Delta $ is a movable class on $X$.
+Let $H$ be a generic very ample divisor on $X$; we know from Lemma 4.3 that $D|_H$ is nef and big.
+We now apply Proposition 4.1 to produce an $m>0$, depending only on $D^3$ and $c_2(X)\cdot D$, with $h^0 (X, \O_X (mD)) >1$.
+Under the assumption that $X$ is general in moduli, by Remark 4.2 we can write $| mD | = | \Delta | + \calE$, with $\Delta$ non-trivial movable with some multiple mobile and $\calE$ is supported on the (finite) set of rigid non-movable surfaces.

+We observe that $c_2 \cdot \Delta \ge 0$ by Remark 1.2, and that the assumptions of the theorem include that $c_2 \cdot E > 0$ for each of the (known) rigid non-movable surfaces $E$.
+Moreover both $D$ and $m$ are known, and hence we also know $mD\cdot c_2$; this ensures that there are only finitely many possibilities for the coefficients of $\calE$, and hence for the fixed divisor $\calE$.